d-EScape/Domoticz_iDetect/README.md

 By preconfiguring you can reduce the startup time (with can be useful in large wifi infrastructures), deal with a obscure router or exclude certain interfaces from presence detection.
 This new option makes the #forcegeneric option (described below) kinda redundant, so i will probably remove that in a future version.
 - Router specific (custom) configurations
 Some routers do not provide a full linux-like/busybox environment or only offer their own proprietary configuration commands.
-If you know the right commands to query those routers then i can add them to the plugin as a custom command you can (pre)configure in the plugin settings as <routerip>=<customname>.
+If you know the right commands to query those routers then i can add them to the plugin as a custom command you can (pre)configure in the plugin settings as routerip=customname.
 Please leave a message in the forum to get your router added.
 **Custom routers currently supported (change the ip-address as needed):**
 MikroTik routerboard (running routeros) wifi: 192.168.0.1=routeros
 MikroTik routerboard (running routeros) no wifi: 192.168.0.1=routeros-arp